What is FODMAP Stacking

-3. Make sure you do this gradually: the effects are additive
+3. Make sure you stack FODMAPs gradually: the effects are additive

-A common mistake is to start with too many foods too soon.
-One of the biggest triggers for symptoms is one of Americans’ favorite foods: pizza!
-Let’s say you know you can tolerate lactose (in the cheese), wheat oligosaccharides (in the crust), and small amounts of mannitol, so you decide to celebrate by going out and ordering a large pizza with mushrooms (rich in mannitol) and artichokes (high in fructose) at your first pizza outing.
-Ouch!
-It would be more prudent to start with a plain pizza (crust, tomato sauce, and cheese), and eat one slice at first.
-See if you tolerate it and build up from that.
-Next time you can try a slice of pizza with mushrooms or two slices of the plain pizza.
+A common mistake is starting to combine too many foods too soon.
+For example, one of the biggest triggers for symptoms is one of Americans’ favorite foods: pizza!
+Let’s say you know you can tolerate lactose (in the cheese), oligosaccharides (in the wheat crust and sauce – garlic or onions), and small amounts of mannitol (found in mushrooms).
+So, you decide to celebrate by going out and ordering a large pizza with mushrooms on your first pizza outing.
+Combining all those FODMAPs at once could trigger some symptoms.